 - RAS is predictable, and safer once mastered.

 - RAS is more technically challenging.

-- RAS requires scale to be economically viable.
+- RAS (and all fish farming for that matter) requires scale to be economically viable.

 Once you produce fish from RAS those fish are consumer friendly premium quality protein.
 They are

 - 100% anti-biotic free

 - 100% steroid free